-We take a broad view of Indigenous health, along the lines used by the National Aboriginal Health Strategy Working Party , and expanded by the National Aboriginal Community Controlled Health Organisation (NACCHO):
+Harmful AOD use cannot be separated from the ongoing effects of colonisation and the social determinants of health.
+The Knowledge Centre takes a broad view of Aboriginal and Torres Strait Islander health, along the lines used by the National Aboriginal Health Strategy Working Party , and expanded by the National Aboriginal Community Controlled Health Organisation (NACCHO):

 Health is not just the physical wellbeing of an individual, but the social, emotional, and cultural wellbeing of the whole community in which each individual is able to achieve their full potential as a human being thereby bringing about the total wellbeing of their community.

-The Australian Indigenous HealthInfoNet acknowledges the Traditional Owners of the lands and waters of Australia and the Torres Strait.
+The Alcohol and Other Drugs Knowledge Centre acknowledges the Traditional Owners of the lands and waters of Australia and the Torres Strait.

 We respect all Aboriginal and Torres Strait Islander people—their customs and their beliefs.
-We also pay our respects to Elders past and present, with particular acknowledgement to the Whadjuk people of the Nyoongar nation, the traditional owners of the lands where our offices are located.
+We also pay our respects to Elders past, present and emerging, with particular acknowledgement to the Whadjuk people of the Noongar nation, the Traditional Owners of the lands where our offices are located.